-REDUCE SYSTEM LEAKAGE TO LESS THAN 10%: "Unaccounted for" water decreased from 16% to 11% in 2014.
-Several leaks were also discovered and repaired in 2014.
-Effort is ongoing to meet this goal.
+REDUCE SYSTEM LEAKAGE TO LESS THAN 10%: "Unaccounted for" water decreased from 11% to 8%.
+Several leaks were discovered and repaired in 2014.
+This system has met this goal for 2014.

-FLOW TOILET REBATE PROGRAM: SCWD #3 continrebate program.
+HIGH EFFICIENCY CLOTHES WASHER AND LOW FLOW TOILET REBATE PROGRAM: SCWD #3 continues to cooperate with Spokane County Utilities and their rebate program.